Home » Dessert Recipes » Puff Pastry Apple Turnovers

 Why you’ll love this recipe

-Puff pastry has always been one of my favourites.
-It’s wonderful because it can be used to make sweet or savoury recipes.
+Puff pastry has always been one of my favorites.
+It’s wonderful because it can be used to make sweet or savory recipes.
 My Puff Pastry Twists and Australian Sausage Rolls make for scrumptious snacks.

 But if you have a sweet tooth, these Cream Horns are gorgeous, this Nutella Pastry Flower is a cinch to make and so are these puff pastry Apple Turnovers.

-By now you realise that you’ll need puff pastry.
+By now you realize that you’ll need puff pastry.
 We are keeping this super simple so let’s use store-bought puff pastry.
-To make it easy, use the puff pastry that comes in square sheets or cut longer sheets into squares for ease.
+To make it easy, use the frozen prerolled puff pastry which you can just cut to size.

 You will also need:-